tsahara/r7rs/content/procs.md

 ``set-car!`` and ``set-cdr!``.

 Pairs are used primarily to represent lists.
-A \defining{list} can be defined recursively as either the empty list\index{empty list} or a pair whose cdr is a list.
+A \defining{list} can be defined recursively as either the empty list or a pair whose cdr is a list.
 More precisely, the set of lists is defined as the smallest set \var{X} such that